Your Breastfeeding Rights

 Pumping at Work

-In most workplaces, women have the right to pump at work.
-The federal Break Time for Nursing Mothers law requires certain employers to provide breastfeeding moms time and space to pump.
+These laws require certain employers to provide breastfeeding moms time and space to pump.
 Specifically, this means:

 - A private, functional space that isn't a bathroom, and